grayresearch/s4ga/README.md

 Idea: add an output bit mask per cluster and only shift those outputs into the global nets.

-TODO: write up alternative where cluster config memory has
+Idea: alternative cluster config memory with

 1. stream of truth tables
 2. stream of global net indices referenced by any LUT in this cluster;
 3. stream of each LUTs' k net indices incl. local or global nets)

-(Unimplemented idea: reviewing the two adder examples above, we see each adder LUT TTs are redundant from LUT to LUT and there is a constant stride of two of the LUT inputs (,,+1,+1).
+Idea: reviewing the two adder examples above, we see each adder LUT TTs are redundant from LUT to LUT and there is a constant stride of two of the LUT inputs (,,+1,+1).
 It may be possible to to prefix the LUT with a code to RLE that.
 For example:

 * prefix: meaning
 * 2'd0: 1x LUT(,,,,)